Mirror, Della Robbia frame in carved wood - Tuscan artisan production 1990

 Description

-Mirror, Della Robbia frame made of carved wood and lacquered in soft and natural colors.
+Mirror, Della Robbia frame made of carved wood and lacquered in soft, natural colors.
 Tuscan artisanal production from 1990.
 Slanted mirror.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly shaped pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial for buyers, as the market is filled with many counterfeit items.
+Luxury Products provides documentation confirming the authenticity of each product, matching its description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details